Innovation and Technology Industry in Hong Kong

 Hong Kong ranked fourth in infrastructure out of the 129 surveyed economies in the Global Innovation Index 2019.
 In pursuant to the blueprint for I&T development unveiled in 1998, the government has invested in necessary infrastructure required that include setting up the Innovation and Technology Fund (ITF) with an initial HK$5 billion capital injection, founding the publicly-funded Hong Kong Applied Science and Technology Research Institute (ASTRI), and establishing the Hong Kong Science Park, Cyberport and five Research and Development Centres.

-The Hong Kong Science Park is home to more than 700 technology companies and approximately 13,000 technology talents.
+The Hong Kong Science Park is home to more than 810 technology companies and approximately 8,700 R&D practitioners.
 The park houses five distinct clusters: (1) biomedical technology, (2) electronics, (3) green technology, (4) information and communications technology (ICT) and (5) material and precision engineering.
 Its current development focus is on three over-arching cross-disciplinary platforms – smart cities, healthy ageing and robotics.
 The Hong Kong Science and Technology Parks Corporation (HKSTP) has set up a subsidiary company – Hong Kong-Shenzhen Innovation and Technology Park Ltd – to develop Lok Ma Chau Loop into the Hong Kong-Shenzhen Innovation and Technology Park.

-Cyberport, a wholly-owned Hong Kong government facility, is a creative digital workspace with over 1,300 digital tech companies.
+Cyberport, a wholly-owned Hong Kong government facility, is a creative digital workspace with more than 1,500 technology enterprises.
 With an avowed mission to establish itself as a leading global I&T hub, Cyberport is committed to boosting the local economy by nurturing digital industry start-ups and entrepreneurs, driving collaboration in terms of resources and the creation of business opportunities, while accelerating digital adoption through strategic initiatives and partnerships.